Hadj Miliani

 Hadj Miliani (21 March 1951 – 2 July 2021) was an Algerian scholar and academic.
 A specialist in the study and preservation of Algerian cultural heritage, particularly Raï music and Rap.

 Biography

 Hadj Miliani was born on 21 March 1951 in Oran, Algeria.
 As a researcher and academic, he devoted his life to the study and preservation of Algerian cultural heritage, particularly Raï and hip-hop music.

-He passed away on 2 July 2021 in Oran.
+Miliani died on 2 July 2021 in Oran.

 Cultural involvement

 Hadj Miliani played a major role in the international recognition of Raï music, contributing to its inclusion on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.
 He also conducted extensive research on Raï and theatre, particularly during Algeria’s “Black Decade”, a period during which he held lectures on Raï music, its origins, and Oranese song traditions.

 Miliani was actively involved in organizing cultural events in Algeria.
 He co-organized the country's first Manga Festival, held in Bab Ezzouar in 2008.